- © Copyright of Vietnamnet Global.

 - Email: [email protected]

-Update news us market
+Update news US market

 Vietnam’s Ministry of Science and Technology met with FDI tech companies to address U.S. tariff concerns, pledging support and practical solutions as trade talks with Washington continue.